What Is an Annual Report? Definition, Purpose & Components

 $136.2

 This table demonstrates consistent growth across all key metrics.
-Revenue grew 15% from 2024 to 2025, while operating cash flow increased by 15%, showing the company's ability to convert revenue into cash.
+Revenue grew approximately 15% from 2024 to 2025, while operating cash flow increased by 15%, showing the company's ability to convert revenue into cash.

-View Microsoft's complete annual report their investor relations siteto see how a leading public company presents financial information, strategic initiatives, and forward-looking statements.
+ViewMicrosoft's complete annual report on its official investor relations websiteto see how a leading public company presents financial information, strategic initiatives, and forward-looking statements.

 Common Mistakes and How to Avoid Them